maeslopezortiz/Gene-co-expression-network-analysis/README.md

 # WGCNA in R
 To generate the modules and cluster of genes, we will work in R with the package [WGCNA](https://cran.r-project.org/web/packages/WGCNA/index.html).

+This example was created under the example of jashapiro Fix WGCNA url (#477).
+Here the link of the original script: https://github.com/AlexsLemonade/refinebio-examples/blob/staging/04-advanced-topics/network-analysis_rnaseq_01_wgcna.Rmd

 First download all the libraries:
 ```sh
 require(devtools)